A History of Europe

 The French thought not.
 After losing a whole generation on the battlefields of Flanders and northern France, they thought that the only way they could cope was to use the advantage of the moment to disable Germany permanently.
 At Clemenceau's insistence, special clauses were inserted into the Versailles treaty limiting the German army to 100,000 men (seven divisions); other sections of the treaty limited the navy to a few surface ships no larger than cruisers and abolished the air force altogether.
 And to make sure they would be only used defensively, the army was not allowed to station any troops in the Rhine valley or west of it (the Rhineland).
 Finally, the German economy was loaded with such a burden of reparations that it was hoped that it would be twenty years before any German could afford to think of guns or glory again.(5)

 The British, unlike the French, were vaguely aware that punishing the new, peaceful and democratic Weimar Republic for the sins of the Second Reich could backfire on them.
 And the more the Germans had to be mad about, the more likely they were to turn to extremist groups.
 There were plenty of these running around, ranging from communists to ultra-rightist bullies in uniforms.
 Among them was the DAP, the German Worker's Party (Deutsche Arbeiterpartei).
-As you might guess from the name, this party promoted issues important to the working class, but unlike other labor parties, it was also anti-Marxist and anti-Semitic.
+Founded in January 1919, the DAP, as you might guess from the name, promoted issues important to the working class, but unlike other labor parties, it was also anti-Marxist and anti-Semitic.
 In the 1920s it would change its name to the National Socialist German Workers Party, better known as the Nazis, and then its rise to power in the early 1930s would produce a tyrant without a match in the whole sorry history of inhumanity--Adolf Hitler.

 Born in Austria to a customs officer in 1889, Hitler was a never-do-well who originally wanted to become a great artist.
 He was rejected twice by Vienna's Academy of Fine Arts, leading history buffs to wonder if today's world would be a better place, had the art school given Hitler a chance.
 I mean, the paintings we have from Hitler aren't very good, but compared to the works of other twentieth-century artists, they don't look bad, either.
 It only makes sense if the Vienna Academy had higher standards than the art schools of today (e.g., one modern artist who was accepted by the art schools used elephant dung in his pictures!).
 Another factor in Hitler's upbringing was that while trying to make it in Vienna, he lived in the city's slums, where he was surrounded by non-Germans -- especially Jews.